Santos Hipolito Sirin woke up in the middle of the night in June 2013 and began engaging in some bizarre and erratic behavior.

 Eventually he walked out of the front door of his house.

 “Luckily, I sleep in pajamas,” he joked.

 He wasn’t sleepwalking.
-Santos had been diagnosed with Hepatitis C in 2005.
-He was suffering from complications associated with liver damage.
+Santos was diagnosed with hepatitis C in 2005 and was suffering from complications associated with liver damage.
 He regained consciousness sometime the next day without any recollection of the night before.
 He estimates there are 18 to 20 hours of his life he cannot account for.